ESCAPE-pain is a NICE approved, award-winning programme for people with chronic joint pain. It achieves fantastic results and saves NHS resources.

 The programme is NICE approved and there is significant evidence that it works and achieves a reduction in the NHS burden of participants.

-The evidence for this programme shows that people achieve a marked improvement in mobility and pain reduction, and are better able to achieve the activities of everyday life.
+The robust evidence for this programme shows that people achieve a marked improvement in mobility and pain reduction, and are better able to achieve the activities of everyday life.
 There is also a marked impact on mood based on anxiety and depression score improvements after the programme compared to before.
+Notably, results from the original trial have been replicated in clinical practice which demonstrates the programme’ s efficacy.

 It is less costly than usual care plans, and generates savings in both primary and secondary care.

-ESCAPE-pain has now spread to 30 sites, benefitting more than 3,000 people, and continues to spread across the UK.
+ESCAPE-pain has now spread to over 70 sites nationally, benefitting more than 6,000 people, and continues to spread across the UK.

-ESCAPE-pain has been recognised with awards from both the Royal Society for Public Health and the British Society for Rheumatology, and is cited by the ‘NHS Choices’ patient website and by NHS RightCare Commissioning for Value programme (self care).
+ESCAPE-pain has been recognised with awards from both the Royal Society for Public Health (RSPH) and the British Society for Rheumatology, and is cited in the NICE clinical guidelines for osteoarthritis.

 “[We were] greatly impressed by the innovative approach taken by this initiative in combining exercise, education, self-management and coping advice in a programme centred upon the individual needs of people with chronic joint pain.
 The panel felt that this was a mature initiative that presented strong evidence of improvement in clinical, financial and patient reported outcomes.”